project-renard-survey/werk/README.md

 ```

-We can take a look at the workflow diagram by calling the `draw` method:
+We can take a look at the work-flow diagram by calling the `draw` method:

 ```perl
 $flow->draw( 'my_flow.svg' );